vanluongkma/vanluongkma/README.md

 _Math is the premise theory, and Computer Science is where Cryptography is applied._

+_My favorite programming languages are JavaScript and Python, and I'm also familiar with Java, C, C++, and PHP._

 _I regularly write articles on [**hackmd**](https://hackmd.io/@vanluongkma)_

 _Visit website: [vanluongkma.github.io](https://vanluongkma.github.io/)_